sublee/subl.ee/docs/resume.md

     {: .note }

 :   Designing and implementing the architecture of a distributed MMORPG server.
-    Achieved up to 70k concurrent users per MMO world.
+    Achieved up to 70k concurrent users per MMO world with a scalable geological space.
 Launched this game in Korea and Indonesia.
 Maintaining the game service continuously.

+    Talked about the architecture in NDC [2014][ndc14], [2016][ndc16], and [2018][ndc18] (Korean).

+    Built an internationalization system based on gettext.
+Implemented a high quality message interpolation focused on linguistics features of Korean and Indo-European languages.

-    Built a development process and pipelines for the studio.
-Leading game server engineers and DevOps engineers.
+    Building a development process with code review and pipelines for the studio.
+Leading the game server engineers and the DevOps engineers.

     Using Python, C#, Cython, ZeroMQ, MsgPack, Couchbase, etcd, Redis, MySQL, Unity3D, Git, PlasticSCM, Ansible, Fabric, Docker, Ubuntu, and AWS.